Sales operations 101: Definition, roles, and best practices

 Sales ops teams can contribute strategic thinking company-wide: from the creation of incentive programming to new software selection.
 The important thing is that these data-driven strategies are coming from a department whose focus isn’t only on one section of the business, but on the entire picture.

-Sales managers are so often overworked that it can be easy for things to slip through the cracks.
-But sales operations frequently works as administrative support for:
+Sales managers are so often overworked that it can be easy for things to slip through the cracks in their sales management.
+This is why sales operations is so important.
+Sales operations frequently works as administrative support for:

 - Recruitment and training